![]() |

 CB: Pepe (Portugal/Brazil)

-Aloisio joined Barcelona from Internacional in 1988, but his career only took off in Porto, where he spent 11 years between 1990 and 2011.
-He was one of five players who won 5 consercutive league titles with them.
+Aloisio played from Internacional in Brazil.
+He won Bola de Prata in 1987.
+He joined Barcelona from Internacional in 1988, but his career only took off in Porto, where he spent 11 years between 1990 and 2011.
+He was one of five players who won 5 consecutive league titles with them.
 In total, he won 7 titles.
 He earned 6 caps for Brazil in 1988.
 He also won a silver medal at the 1988 Olympics in Seoul.

 DM: Antonio Andre (Portugal)